DaveSamuels1998/Dave-Samuels-Blog/src/blog/2025-01-23-enable-administrator-account-vmware-network-adapter-settings-creating-static-ip-address-deleting-user-accounts-without-server-manager-installing-rsat-tools.md

 <br>
 <br>

-10. We will be setting up this PC for a lab environment and will be joining it to a domain.
+10. I will be setting up this PC for a lab environment and will be joining it to a domain.
 Therefore I will be choosing "Windows 10 Pro".
     <br>
     <br>